H. H. Asquith

 After attending Balliol College, Oxford, he became a successful barrister.
 In 1886 he was the Liberal candidate for East Fife, a seat he held for over thirty years.
-In 1892 he was appointed as Home Secretary in Gladstone's fourth ministry, remaining in the post until the Liberals lost the 1895 election.
-In the decade of opposition that followed, Asquith became a major figure in the party, and when the Liberals regained power under Sir Henry Campbell-Bannerman in 1905 Asquith was named Chancellor of the Exchequer.
+In 1892 he was appointed Home Secretary in William Ewart Gladstone's fourth ministry, remaining in the post until the Liberals lost the 1895 election.
+In the decade of opposition that followed, Asquith became a major figure in the party, and when the Liberals regained power under Sir Henry Campbell-Bannerman in 1905, Asquith was named Chancellor of the Exchequer.
 In 1908 Asquith succeeded him as prime minister.
 The Liberals were determined to advance their reform agenda.
 An impediment to this was the House of Lords, which rejected the People's Budget of 1909.
 Meanwhile, the South Africa Act 1909 passed.
 Asquith called an election for January 1910, and the Liberals won, though they were reduced to a minority government.
 After another general election in December 1910, he gained passage of the Parliament Act 1911, allowing a bill three times passed by the Commons in consecutive sessions to be enacted regardless of the Lords.
 Asquith was less successful in dealing with Irish Home Rule.
 Repeated crises led to gun running and violence, verging on civil war.

 When Britain declared war on Germany in response to the German invasion of Belgium, high-profile domestic conflicts were suspended regarding Ireland and women's suffrage.
 Asquith was more of a committee chair than a dynamic leader.
-He oversaw national mobilization, the dispatch of the British Expeditionary Force to the Western Front, the creation of a mass army, and the development of an industrial strategy designed to support the country's war aims.
-The war became bogged down and the demand rose for better leadership.
-He was forced to form a coalition with the Conservatives and Labour early in 1915.
-He was weakened by his own indecision over strategy, conscription, and financing.
-Lloyd George replaced him as prime minister in December 1916.
+He oversaw national mobilisation, the dispatch of the British Expeditionary Force to the Western Front, the creation of a mass army and the development of an industrial strategy designed to support Britain's war aims.
+The war became bogged down and there was a call for better leadership.
+He was forced to form a coalition with the Conservative Party and the Labour Party in early 1915.
+He was weakened by his own indecision over strategy, conscription and financing.
+David Lloyd George replaced him as prime minister in December 1916.
 They became bitter enemies and fought for control of the fast-declining Liberal Party.
-His role in creating the modern British welfare state (1906–1911) has been celebrated, but his weaknesses as a war leader and as a party leader after 1914 have been highlighted by historians.
-He remained the only Prime Minister between 1827 and 1979 to serve more than eight consecutive years in a single term.
+Asquith's role in creating the modern British welfare state (1906–1911) has been celebrated, but his weaknesses as a war leader and as a party leader after 1914 have been highlighted by historians.
+He had the longest continuous term as prime minister between 1827 and 1979 (when Margaret Thatcher's 11-year term began), serving more than eight consecutive years.